-The Mayor and CEO work closely together and the relationship should be characterised by openness and good communication, with each keeping the other informed about important and relevant issues.
+The Mayor and CEO will-work closely together and the relationship will-should be characterised by openness and good communication, with and each will-keeping the other informed about important and relevant issues.

 The functions of the CEO are outlined in Section 5.41 of the Act.
 Two of these functions specifically relate to the CEO relationship with the Mayor: